Taytay, Palawan: History

-Precolonial and Spanish era
+Precolonial era

-In the 1200s, the Chinese recorded the nations of Sandao which were once vassals of Ma-i.
-Eventually, before the arrival of the Spanish, the Kingdom of Taytay came to be and was ruled by a monarch noted as being followed everywhere at any given time by ten scribes.
+Before the arrival of the Spanish, the Kingdom of Taytay came to be and was ruled by a monarch noted as being followed everywhere at any given time by ten scribes.
 The crew of Ferdinand Magellan held the King of Taytay and his consort hostage for ransom after escaping the Battle of Mactan where Magellan was slain.
 They intended to secure more supplies as they plan to cross into the Moluccas to seek help from the Portuguese there.
 The king and his subjects complied with the Spaniards’ demands and even added more food supplies than what were asked for.
 This was duly recorded by Antonio Pigafetta, Magellan's chronicler, who was onboard one of the ships when these events took place.

-Pigafetta also noted a curious thing in the Kingdom: the natives were fond of cockfighting, long before this pastime was seen or even heard of in the Western World.
+Spanish era

 During the Spanish colonization of the Philippines, Taytay was formally founded in 1623.
 Taytay became the capital of the province of Calamianes, the entire territory of Paragua (now Palawan), in 1818; and the province of Castilla, a land area occupying the northern part of Palawan, in 1858.

 The historic Taytay Fort, the Fuerza Santa Isabel de la Paragua, built in 1667 under the Augustinian Recollect Fathers and named in honor of Spain's Queen Isabela II in the 19th century, was used as a military station during that period.
 This famous relic was completed in 1738.
 It was mainly used to defend against Muslim warrior-raiders in their colorful war boats while the Spanish soldiers fire at them with their huge cannons.
 The fort's small chapel and cannons are still intact.
 The fort is now under the supervision of the Municipal Government of Taytay.
 The Moro action must be understood not as an act of piracy but as a showdown of power and challenge to Spanish hegemony over the islands.
 It can be viewed as the Tausug's efforts to recover what was once theirs.
 Similar raids were also carried out against Christian converts in Spanish Cuyo, Dumaran, Linapacan and Culion.